 First, we want to make sure our client is getting the appropriate medical care for their injuries.

 Obviously, if a client has any facial fractures, chiropractic care is certainly not appropriate for them and their injuries.
-We make sure they have an opportunity to be examined and treatment by an orthopedist.
+We make sure they have an opportunity to be examined and treated by an orthopedist.
 If the injury is facial lacerations, a plastic surgeon is warranted.
-TMJ requires an examination by a dentist, and possibly an orthodontist, depending upon the degree of the injury.
+TMJ requires an examination by a dentist and possibly an orthodontist, depending upon the degree of the injury.

 How do I find the best lawyer?

 What is the process of filing a claim from start to finish?